dwyl/home/README.md

 via https://www.hackerone.com
 once we have ironed out any "basic bugs" using our team and existing network.

-+ Physical access security leading to loss of property.
++ **Physical access security** fail leading to loss of property.
+Everyone will be _trained_ in importance of physical security both for their _own_ safety and so that we can "have nice things".
+We intend to have cameras recording key entry-exit points and all external doors will require App (_or key-card_) access.

-+ Personal injury (_or death_) from using the facilities.
++ **Personal injury** (_or death_) from using the facilities.
+People will go through an in-depth induction when they arrive and we will conduct regular risk assessments for health & safety.
+If the worst happens, we have €10M public liability insurance, and Portugal has a _great_ (_public/free_) healthcare system which can be used by "visitors"!

++ **Open Sourcing All Code**, won't that _invite competition_?!
+We feel that the benefits of having a **100% Open Source** community culture is aided by and even _requires_ open-sourcing the code.
+This will encourage people to contribute to improving the App(s) which in turn promotes a sense of ownership.
+We want to _actively encourage_ other entrepreneurs to "copy" the **`home`** building and share their improvements because we feel this will "make the world a better place for everyone".

-+ Descent into _chaos_ (_messiness and lack of hygiene_)
++ Descent into ***chaos*** (_messiness and lack of hygiene_)
-  e.g: LikeALittle's Hacker House: https://youtu.be/MAihXfHa7K8
+e.g: LikeALittle's (LaL.com) Hacker House: https://youtu.be/MAihXfHa7K8
 https://news.ycombinator.com/item?id=4346049 Circle Inc?
 (YC W11?)
+One of the _major_ of our App will be to _prevent_ messiness and promote accountability.
+We intend to _explore_ "gamification" so people get some sort of reward for "desirable behaviour" that does not have an intrinsic motivation.

 + "Alcohol/Drugs-fueled Sex Scandal" ...